Raghavmarwaha/ITDesign/README.md

 # ITDesign
-This is IT wev design which is made using Photoshop
+This is IT web design which is made using Photoshop